ederoyd46/rust-serverless/README.md

 ```

 ### Other commands
-Build the docker image to compile static binaries on (only needed if you're not using Linux)
+Build the docker image to compile static binaries on (only needed if you're not using Linux and don't have musl set up locally).

 ```sh
 make build.image
 ```